 When I was in preschool, I had an imaginary friend named Sam.
 I’m pretty sure my parents thought this was an early-onset mental disorder, but really, Sam protected me from loneliness.
 I was painfully shy and friendless, and I remember experiencing joy when I got to play “tea party” with Sam.
 For the record, I can’t recall Sam’s gender, but it didn’t matter to me at the time.
 (Go Stefanie!)

 Lately I’ve been thinking about the inner self-deprecating dialogue that’s only gotten louder since my divorce.
-It’s said something things that some assholes in my life actually voiced out loud:
+It’s said things that some assholes in my life have actually voiced to my face:

 - “So tell me about the world’s shortest marriage.”